jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/configure-backup-and-restore.md

   Prevent loss of job history
 ---

-Backup and restore is done by container sidecar.
+Backup and restore is done by a container sidecar.

 #### Create PVC

-Save to file pvc.yaml:
+Save to the file named pvc.yaml:
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim